 However, the inclusion of interest in NESE is very rare, because even if the taxpayer’s income is attributable to dealer activities, most often derived through an ownership interest in an S corporation or limited partnership, the distributive share of such dealer-based interest income is excluded from NESE.
 To the extent that the dealer-based interest income fails the exception in §1402(a)(2), but is blocked from NESE (and thus not within the exclusion of §1411(c)(6)), it is also likely to be considered derived in the ordinary course of a trade or business for purposes of Reg. §1.1411-4(b), §1.1411-6, and §1.469-2T(c)(3)(ii).
 If this is the case, then whether such income is net investment income depends on whether the activity is passive or nonpassive.

 Practice Point: From a tax compliance perspective, line 1 of Form 8960, Net Investment Income Tax—Individuals, Estates, and Trusts, pulls the taxable interest income from the taxpayer’s Form 1040.
 It is imperative that line 1 of Form 8960, Net Investment Income Tax—Individuals, Estates, and Trusts, match the taxpayer’s Form 1040.
-To the extent a taxpayer’s interest income on Form 1040 does not match Form 8960, line 1, the taxpayer is likely to get an e-file error notice or a written notice from the taxpayer’s IRS submission processing center questioning the discrepancy.
+To the extent a taxpayer’s interest income on Form 1040 does not match Form 8960, line 1, the taxpayer is likely to get an e-file error notice or a written notice from the taxpayer’s IRS service center questioning the discrepancy.
 However, the instructions do state that self-charged interest income (within the meaning of Reg. §1.1411-4(g)(5)) should be backed out on line 7.
 The instructions also state that “[i]nterest income earned in the ordinary course of your non-§1411 trade or business is excluded from net investment income.
 If this type of interest income is included in line 1, use line 7 to adjust your net investment income.”

 4. Dividends